augustl/gradle-warlike-plugin/README.md

 Uses springloaded for hot reloading of classes.

-## Running

-The plugin has one task:

-`gradle runWarlike`

-This starts a web server that assumes a WAR-like setup, the same as Gradle's built in "war" plugin.

-Make your web app just the way you would normally with the "war" plugin, and gradle-warlike-plugin will auto detect everything just like a real webapp container, and auto reload the code when you recompile it.

 ## Installing

 Install as any Gradle plugin.
 The package is deployed to bintray/jcenter.